Table of Contents

 Agile welcomes changing requirements at any stage, enabling teams to pivot quickly and reduce wasted effort caused by shifting priorities or market conditions.

-Example: A retail company adjusts its e-commerce platform’s payment options mid-project to accommodate new regional regulations, avoiding costly rework by incorporating changes during sprint planning.
+Example: A retail company adjusts its e-commerce platform’s payment options mid-project to accommodate new regional regulations.
+They can avoid costly rework by incorporating changes during sprint planning.

 3) Resource Efficiency